 "I just wanted to thank you for this informative site.
 I'm a retired Marine and currently serving overseas as a security contractor.
 I've lived with neck & shoulder pain for years.
 Lately, however it's become unbearable.
 I'm barely able to workout at the gym or run (fitness is a must in this job and hazardous area)or do much of anything without the pain and dis-comfort....After finding your site and performing the techniques I am amazed!!
 The very first video (step 1), made a world of difference.
 After performing the steps in all three videos, I couldn't stop smiling because I felt so great.
 I even ran outside to show off to the young guys.
 Amazing!!
 Thank you, thank you!
 I only wish I would've found your web-site sooner.
 I'll recommend your site to everyone."
 Steve, Iraq

 You can do it too!

 On the homepage I describe…in detail…the 3 Simple Steps and the 4 Basic Facts about your body that make it possible for you to provide your own joint pain relief.
-It's good to know why what you're about to do actually works, but it's not required, so I'll leave that decision to you.

 This "quick fix" is fantastic for a type of pain that is often caused by stress.
 The main Neck and Shoulder Pain Relief page deals with many more muscle groups that get tight from being on computers, driving, lifting weights, etc. But sometimes all you need at the end of a stressful day is this one technique to free the intersection of your neck and shoulders, so you can get on with your life.